Messi among 4 PSG players who test positive for COVID-19 | Sports-Games

 - France

-Seven-time Ballon d'Or winner Lionel Messi is among four players in the Paris Saint-Germain squad to have tested positive for the coronavirus ahead of the team's French Cup game on Monday night.
+Seven-time Ballon d'Or winner Lionel Messi remains back home in Argentina after being among four players in the Paris Saint-Germain squad to have tested positive for the coronavirus ahead of the team's French Cup game on Monday night.

 Monaco said Saturday that seven players had COVID-19 but none showed any worrying signs and are isolating.